 Nonviolence promotes safe, nonforceful, and cooperative exploration of experience, including that which manifests as resistance.
 Rather than trying to confront or overpower these experiences, they’re respected and supported so that you can explore them more completely.

 Somatic Experiencing (SE) is a short-term, naturalistic approach to the resolution and healing of post-traumatic stress reactions.
-SE is based upon the ethological observation that animals in the wild use innate mechanisms which regulate and neutralize the high level of arousal associated with defensive survival behaviors.
-These mechanisms provide animals with a built in immunity to trauma which enables them to return to normal in the aftermath of highly charged life threatening experiences.
+SE is based upon the ethological observation that animals in the wild use innate mechanisms that regulate and neutralize the high level of arousal associated with defensive survival behaviors.
+These mechanisms provide animals with a built-in immunity to trauma, which enables them to return to normal in the aftermath of highly charged life-threatening experiences.
 SE normalizes the symptoms of trauma, which bind this arousal, and offers the steps needed to resolve these symptoms.

-SE does not promote emotional catharsis, but rather working within one’s range of resilience to facilitate the most efficient healing recovery possible.
-Significant time will be spent helping you recognize and expand the internal, external and missing resources that can aid in this healing process.
-SE works predominantly with the “felt sense”, accessing physical sensations, imagery, and motor patterns, with less emphasis on cognitive and emotional processes.
+SE does not promote emotional catharsis, but instead working within one’s range of resilience to facilitate the most efficient healing recovery possible.
+Significant time will be spent helping you recognize and expand the internal, external, and missing resources that can aid in this healing process.
+SE works predominantly with the “felt sense,” accessing physical sensations, imagery, and motor patterns, with less emphasis on cognitive and emotional processes.